BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Sowing Period

-At **12:00pm ET on 5/9**, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.
+At **4:00pm UTC on 5/9**, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.

 Participants can Sow at any time during the Sowing Period, so long as there is available Soil.